-Microblading is a specialized procedure used to deposit pigmented ink underneath the patient’s skin resulting in semi-permanent pigmented brows.
-It is most often used for those looking to fill in thinner eyebrows or replace their eyebrows entirely with semi-permanent ink.
+Microblading is a specialized procedure used to deposit pigmented ink underneath the patient’s skin resulting in semipermanent pigmented brows.
+It is most often used for those looking to fill in thinner eyebrows or reshape their eyebrows entirely with semipermanent ink.
 Our specially-trained permanent makeup artist does the procedure with a handheld tool and disposable blade used only for microblading.
 Since the procedure is so precise and technical, the result is very realistic and authentic-looking.
-In short, microblading can be a fantastic option for those looking for fuller eyebrows that will last, with the help of a yearly touchup, for years to come.
+In short, microblading can be a fantastic option for those looking for fuller eyebrows that will last for years to come.

-The procedure will be done by our permanent makeup artist, who has been specially-trained for microblading -- because it is a cosmetic tattoo, the procedure requires special training to ensure that it is properly done.
+The procedure is done by our permanent makeup artist, who has been specially trained for microblading.
+Because it is a cosmetic tattoo, the procedure requires special training to ensure it is properly done.
 The length of the procedure will largely depend on how much microblading you want and how large the area is.
 That aside, you can expect it to last no more than two hours.

-First, our permanent makeup artist will draw in the area to be microbladed to ensure that you can see the final shape that will be filled.
+First, our permanent makeup artist will draw in the area to be microbladed to ensure you can see the final shape that will be filled.
 She will also apply a topical numbing cream to ensure the procedure is comfortable.
 Once the area is entirely numb, the permanent makeup artist will fill in the eyebrows with the microblade tool, all of which is done precisely by hand.
 The tool deposits small amounts of ink beneath your skin following the stroke of the provider's hand.
-The results are soft, subtle, and realistic -- mimicking exactly the look of eyebrow hair.
+The results are soft, subtle, and realistic, mimicking the exact look of eyebrow hair.

-The recovery period and side effects of the procedure are like a normal tattoo, with mild amounts of redness and slight swelling.
+The procedure’s recovery period and side effects are like a traditional tattoo, with mild amounts of redness and slight swelling.
 Again, the degree of redness and/or swelling will depend on the extent of your procedure.
-Side effects of the procedure are usually healed in approximately one week.
+Side effects of the procedure usually heal in approximately one week.
 It is also important not to get your brows wet or excessively sweaty for a few days after the procedure.
 Although the brows might appear dark at first, the color will fade over a few weeks.
-We recommend a follow-up approximately 4 weeks after your initial appointment to touch up and fill in any areas that need to be perfected.
-If this sounds overwhelming, fear not: Your provider will explain all recovery protocols to you during your appointment.
+We recommend a follow-up approximately four weeks after your initial appointment to touch up and fill in any areas that need to be perfected.
+If this sounds overwhelming, fear not; your provider will explain all recovery protocols to you during your appointment.

-Unlike tattoos, microblading is semi-permanent.
-Both the tool and the ink (as well as the technique) are different.
+Unlike traditional tattoos, microblading is semipermanent.
+As a result, both the tool and the ink (as well as the technique) differ from regular tattoos.
 For microblading, a special handheld tool is used to draw fine, precise hairlike strokes that aren’t as dense or as deeply ingrained as those created by a tattoo gun.
-The pigment used in microblading is also different in that it’s semi-permanent, which means your body will eventually metabolize the dye particles -- you’ll be free to repeat the procedure if you wish.
+The pigment used in microblading is also different because it’s semipermanent, which means your body will eventually metabolize the dye particles.